enrique-esquivel/go-sfdc/README.md

 ___
-*THIS IS A FORK just to test.
+*THIS IS A FORK only for testing.
 You should use one of the upstream repos instead.*
 ___
 # go-sfdc